bomanimc/safewalks-logo-vote-count/README.md

 ### Account risk due to Instagram bot detection
 Collecting an accurate vote count requires clicking buttons to paginate through all of the comments on a given post, which requires a lot of consecutive pagination requests to load new comments from Instagram's GraphQL API.
 The logged-in user who runs this scraper may put their account at risk for being flagged as a bot by Instagram, which could potentially result in a banning of the account.

+### Chrome Extension does not collect all comments
+I've noticed that the Web Scraper does not collect all the comments on the post.
+Though most comments are typically collected, it may miss a few votes.

 ## Next Steps
 If we decide to continue working on this project, here are a few ideas for improvements to this tool.